-- (i) Incomplete 'I' described in clauses 4.13 & 4.14; - (ii) Grade Awaited (GA) described in clauses 4.15 & 4.16; - (iii) Withdrawn (W) described in clause 4.17; - (iv) Registration Cancelled (RC), Required to Register Again (RRA) and Discontinued from the Programme (DP), all described in clause 4.18; and

-- (v) Not Cleared (NC) described in clauses 4.19 & 4.20. - (vi) Thesis Grade Awaited (TGA) described in clause 4.15a. - (vii) Allowed to Continue (AC) described in clause 4.15b.
+- (i) Incomplete 'I' described in clauses 4.13 & 4.14; - (ii) Grade Awaited (GA) described in clauses 4.15 & 4.16; - (iii) Withdrawn (W) described in clause 4.17: - (iv) Registration Cancelled (RC), Required to Register Again (RRA) and Discontinued from the Programme (DP), all described in clause 4.18; - (v) Not Cleared (NC) described in clauses 4.19 & 4.20. - (vi) Thesis Grade Awaited (TGA) described in clause 4.15a. - (vii) Allowed to Continue (AC) described in clause 4.15b.

-If the instructor-in-charge finds a student to have not fulfilled some of the requirements of a course before the final deadline for transmitting the grade, and He/she is satisfied that He/she is able to transmit some grade or a report with or without this particular fulfillment, but at his/her discretion wishes to give the student an opportunity, He/she may, within the deadline, send a report 'I' (Incomplete) and also inform the student of the same.
-It shall be the responsibility of the student to contact the instructor-in-charge in time for replacement of the 'I' report within two weeks after the end of the semester (and within one week after the end of summer term, for a summer term course) which may be relaxed by Dean ARC for on-campus programmes and by Dean WILP for off-campus programmes, failing which the instructor-in-charge will communicate whatever grade/report is possible for the situation.
-Whenever such relaxation is made Dean ARC/Dean WILP will specify at his/her discretion, with the consent of the instructor-in-charge, the date by which 'I' report has to be converted.
+If the instructor-in-charge finds a student to have not fulfilled some of the requirements of a course before the final deadline for transmitting the grade, and he/she is satisfied that he/she is able to transmit some grade or a report with or without this particular fulfillment, but at his/her discretion wishes to give the student an opportunity, he/she may, within the deadline, send a report 'I' (Incomplete) and also inform the student of the same.
+It shall be the responsibility of the student to contact the instructor-in-charge in time for the replacement of the 'I' report within two weeks after the end of the semester (and within one week after the end of the summer term, for a summer term course) which may be relaxed by Dean, AUGS/AGSR for oncampus programmes and by Dean WILP for off-campus programmes, failing which the instructor-in-charge will communicate whatever grade/report is possible for the situation.
+Whenever such relaxation is made, Dean, AUGS/AGSR/Dean WILP will specify at his/her discretion, with the consent of the instructor-in-charge, the date by which 'I' report has to be converted.

-The requirements envisaged in clause 4.13 must be completed within 4 the time allowed by Dean ARC/Dean, WILP.
-If the extra time given goes beyond the registration in the next semester/term (see 3.04) no registration in the next semester/ term is possible and the student should seek permission to stay away as per clause 1.18.
-In the event either the instructor-in-charge or Dean ARC rejects the request for the extra time, the provisions of clause 4.13 will operate.
+The requirements envisaged in clause 4.13 must be completed within the time allowed by Associate Dean, AUGS/AGSR/Dean, WILP.
+If the extra time given goes beyond the registration in the next semester/term (see 3.04) no registration in the next semester/term is possible and the student should seek permission to stay away as per clause 1.18.
+In the event either the instructor-in-charge or Dean, AUGS/AGSR/WILP rejects the request for the extra time, the provisions of clause 4.13 will operate.

 There are many situations where operational and practical difficulties may cause a delay in the communication of a grade.
-Certain situations which are visualised in this connection are: (i) where a case of unfair means is pending; (ii) where a case of indiscipline is pending; and (iii) where the courses are being conducted at an off-campus centre for PS students, for offcampus students or for Ph.D. students and where precise coordination between the Institute and these centres may not work in a timely manner.
-In these circumstances, the Dean concerned (Dean Instruction for (i) Dean Students' Welfare for (ii) and Dean PS/Dean ARD/Dean WILP for (iii)) may make a specific authorization for the instructor-in-charge to report GA (Grade Awaited).
-The Dean concerned above will also simultaneously advise Dean ARC the estimated time by which the grades will be received.
+Certain situations which are visualised in this connection are: (i) where a case of unfair means is pending; (ii) where a case of indiscipline is pending; and (iii) where the courses are being conducted at an off-campus centre for PS students, for off-campus students or for Ph.D. students and where precise coordination between the Institute and these centres may not work in a timely manner.
+In these circumstances, the Dean concerned (Dean, AUGS/AGSR for (i), Associate Dean Students' Welfare for (ii), and Dean PS/Dean WILP for (iii)) may make a specific authorization for the instructor-in-charge to report GA (Grade Awaited).
+The Dean concerned above will also simultaneously advise Dean, AUGS/AGSR the estimated time by which the grades will be received.

 Where a Ph.D.
-Thesis has been submitted and the final evaluation is 4.15a pending, the Dean ARD/Dean WILP will report TGA.
+Thesis has been submitted and the final evaluation is pending, the Dean, AGSR/Dean WILP will report TGA as part of evaluation for thesis submitted for PhD students.